meliew/mystery_cli/README.md

 ## Usage

-TODO: Mystery_CLI is a simple gem that helps mystery book lovers explore new subgenres of mysteries, and find out what books have newly released in those subgenres.
+Mystery_CLI is a simple gem that helps mystery book lovers explore new subgenres of mysteries, and find out what books have newly released in those subgenres.
+To get started you'll run, 'bin/run'

+After the introduction, you'll be asked to select a number for the sub-genre you'ld like to learn more about.
+After selecting a number you'll see a short bio about that mystery sub-genre.

+The program will then ask whether you'd like to see a list of new-releases for that sub-genre, whether you'd like to choose a different sub-genre, or whether you'd like to quit the program.

 ## Development